Kingmopser/Bakir-s-Personal-Repo/README.md

 Available [here](https://www.kaggle.com/competitions/home-data-for-ml-course/data):

 ## License:
 All rights belong to Kaggle.
-I do not own any of this data.
+I do not own any of this data. <p>